-180. This environmental management plan (EMP) has been prepared in accordance with the ADB's Safeguard Policy Statement 2009.
+190. This environmental management plan (EMP) has been prepared in accordance with the ADB's Safeguard Policy Statement 2009.
 This EMP identifies the minimum requirements with regard to the appropriate mitigation, monitoring, inspection and reporting mechanisms that need to be implemented throughout design, construction and operation periods of the project, to avoid, minimize or offset the potential environmental impacts identified in the chapter on Anticipated Environmental Impacts and Mitigation Measures of this IEE.
 This chapter also discusses the institutional arrangement, roles, and responsibilities for the effective implementation of the EMP.

-Α. Institutional Arrangement
+A. Institutional Arrangement

-- 181. The Ministry of Local Government, Rural Development and Cooperatives, acting through its Local Government Engineering Department (LGED), will be the Executing Agency.
-Pourashavas or towns selected to be beneficiaries of the project are the implementing agencies. - 182.
-Figure 8 below shows the institutional arrangement for safeguards of the overall project.
+- 191. The Ministry of Local Government, Rural Development and Cooperatives, acting through its Local Government Engineering Department (LGED), will be the Executing Agency.
+Pourashavas or towns selected to be beneficiaries of the project are the implementing agencies. - 192.
+Error!
+Reference source not found.7 below shows the institutional arrangement for safeguards of the overall project.

-DDSC = Detailed Design Service Consultant; EHS = Environment, Health, and Safety; PIU = Project

-Implementation Unit; PMSC = project management supervision consultant; PMU = project management unit

-Project Management Unit (PMU).
-PMU will be created within LGED to support the management and supervision of the project.
-The PMU will coordinate environment safeguards planning and implementation and ensure that the environmental assessment and review framework is followed during subproject implementation.
+DDSC = Detailed Design Service Consultant; EHS = Environment, Health, and Safety; PIU = Project Implementation Unit; PMSC = project management supervision consultant; PMU = project management unit planning and implementation and ensure that the environmental assessment and review framework is followed during subproject implementation.
 The PMU will be headed by a project director (PD) of Executive Engineer rank.
 The PD will be supported by a Deputy Project Director (DPD) who is also a permanent staff of LGED and will serve as the environmental safeguards focal person in the PMU on concurrent capacity.
 The PMU will be assisted by two consultant teams, namely: Detailed Design Service Consultant (DDSC) and Project Management and Supervision Consultant (PMSC).
 DDSC and PMSC will each include an Environment Specialist who will support in the efficient overall implementation of environmental safeguards of the project, through tasks described in relevant paragraphs below.
 The PMU will work closely with the Divisional/Regional Offices and project implementation units (PIUs) at the Pourashava level.
 The PMU will have the following responsibilities with regard to environmental safeguards: